-Use this function to reset the value of this particular frame element to its default setting without clearing the frame or getting a new frame.
-Whenever you clear a frame or get a new frame, this frame element is set to its default value automatically.

-The default value of this element cannot be changed.
+$^{2}$ Use this function to reset the value of this particular frame element to its default setting without clearing the frame or getting a new frame.
+Whenever you clear a frame or get a new frame, this The default value of this element cannot be changed.
 This element is not currently used; it is included for future compatibility.